contrast-zone/rewrite.js/README.md

 ## 1. introductory examples

-*Rewrite* is designed as a creation with only one built-in construct: rewriting rules. *Rewrite* brings only five keywords for declaring rewriting rules: `REWRITE`, `RULE`, `READ`, `WRITE`, and `VAR`.
+*Lissy* is designed as a creation with only one built-in construct: rewriting rules. *Lissy* brings only five keywords for declaring rewriting rules: `REWRITE`, `RULE`, `READ`, `WRITE`, and `VAR`.
 Rules are declared and applied by the following patern:

     (
         (